 Review your medicines.
 ED can be a side effect of many medications, including high blood pressure, depression, anxiety, heartburn, asthma, pain, seizures, and cancer treatment.
-If your ED is triggered by medication, your health care provider may be able to change the dosage you are taking or turn to another drug.
+If your ED is triggered by medication, your health care provider may be able to change the dosage you are taking or turn to another medication.

 Consider medicine to boost erections.
 If taken an hour before sexual activity, some medicines increase blood flow to the penis.
 It is sildenafil (Cenforce), vardenafil (Vilitra), tadalafil (Tadalista).
 Speak to your health care provider about these medications ‘ benefits and risks.
-If you are taking a nitrate drug, such as nitroglycerin tablets for heart problems, you should not take them.
+If you are taking a nitrate medication, such as nitroglycerin tablets for heart problems, you should not take them.
 The combination can cause blood pressure to drop unexpectedly.
-You can Buy tadalista at our EMG online pharmacy.
+You can buy tadalista at our EMG online pharmacy.